vendia/blog/pages/legal-dpa.md

       (b) CUSTOMER acknowledges that in connection with the performance of Vendia Services, Vendia may be a recipient of European Data in the United States.
 Subject to (c) and (d) under this Section, the Parties agree that the Standard Contractual Clauses will be incorporated by reference and form part of the Agreement(s) as follows:

-      (C) **Demonstration of Compliance.** Vendia will make all information reasonably necessary to demonstrate compliance with this DPA available to CUSTOMER and allow for and contribute to audits, including inspections conducted by CUSTOMER or its auditor in order to assess compliance with this DPA.
+      (c) **Demonstration of Compliance.** Vendia will make all information reasonably necessary to demonstrate compliance with this DPA available to CUSTOMER and allow for and contribute to audits, including inspections conducted by CUSTOMER or its auditor in order to assess compliance with this DPA.
 CUSTOMER acknowledges and agrees that it will exercise its audit rights under this DPA and Clause 8.9 of the Standard Contractual Clauses by instructing Vendia to comply with the audit measures described in this 'Demonstration of Compliance' section.
 CUSTOMER acknowledge that the Vendia Services are hosted by Vendia’s hosting Sub-Processors who maintain independently validated security programs (including SOC 2) and that Vendia’s systems are audited annually as part of SOC 2 compliance and regularly tested by independent third party penetration testing firms.
 Upon request, Vendia will supply (on a confidential basis) its SOC 2 report and summary copies of its penetration testing report(s) to CUSTOMER so that CUSTOMER can verify Vendia’s compliance with such DPA.
 Further, at CUSTOMER’s written request, Vendia will provide written responses (on a confidential basis) to all reasonable requests for information made by CUSTOMER necessary to confirm Vendia’s compliance with this DPA, provided that CUSTOMER will not exercise this right more than once per calendar year unless it has reasonable evidence to suspect non-compliance with the DPA.

       **12. Additional Provisions for California Personal Information**